 - Make a must-do list and anything else is gravy.
-Christmas at Disney World is pretty busy, which means that lines will also be busier than the rest of the year and reservations book up more quickly.
+Christmas at Disney World is pretty busy, which means that lines will also be busier than the rest of the year and reservations book up more quickly – you probably want to check out my guide on how to snag hard-to-get Disney dining reservations.
 Have each member of the family put together your must-do list, and tackle those first: then, anything else you get to is absolutely the cherry on top.

 - Don’t miss the free in-park entertainment.
 Disney does Christmas extremely well, and that means a ton of extra entertainment in the parks usually that you wouldn’t get at any other time of year, all for the same price of entry (mostly).
 Take the time to engage in the Christmas events and decorations, even if it’s your first time to Disney and it all seems brand new.

 Magic Kingdom at Christmas

 Perhaps the most magical park at Christmas, Magic Kingdom at Christmas is a real sight to behold with the lighting of Cinderella’s Castle and the festive cheer and decorations on Main Street, USA.